Merge, analyse and visualize OGGM GCM runs#

 # if you want to use this

-# code you can of course remove the "if" and just download all GCMs and SSPS
+# code you can of course remove the "if" and just download all GCMs and SSPs

 if (ssp == 'ssp370') & (GCM=='mpi-esm1-2-hr_r1i1p1f1'):